Another Term For Peer Pressure

 Alternative Terms for Peer Pressure: A Richer Vocabulary

 The term "peer pressure" often carries a negative connotation, implying coercion and undesirable outcomes.
-However, the influence of our peers is far more multifaceted.
+Still, the influence of our peers is far more multifaceted.
 Here are some alternative terms that capture the complexity of social influence:

 • Social Norms: These are the unwritten rules that govern behavior within a group.
 Understanding social norms is crucial to comprehending why individuals conform, as they often act to align themselves with what is perceived as "normal" or acceptable within their social circle.